-DKIM (DomainKeys Identified Mail) is used by Office 365 to digitally sign outgoing messages.
+DKIM (DomainKeys Identified Mail) is used by Microsoft 365 to digitally sign outgoing messages.
 Once Xink adds a signature to a message that already been sent, DKIM signature gets broken.
-In most scenarios Xink would remove DKIM signature at all, and later, when the message reaches Office 365 after processing by Xink engine, Office 365 adds digital signature again.

-But in several scenarios, say if a message is targeted to the same Office 365 tenant that sent the message, DKIM signature will never be restored again.
+But in several scenarios, say if a message is targeted to the same Microsoft 365 tenant that sent the message, DKIM signature will never be restored again.

-Xink ReRouter can add DKIM signature after inserting message signature.
-This feature is supported on per-domain basis.
+Xink ReRouter can add DKIM signature after inserting the signature.
+This feature is supported on a per-domain basis.

-It is enough to add the following CNAME record to your domain:
+It is enough to add the following CNAME record to your public DNS server:

 xinkrr._domainkey CNAME xinkrr._domainkey.xink.io.